* Former Libyan oil boss could not swim

 "He used to go around Vienna on the streetcar, on the bus.
 He wasn't hidden and had a chauffeur day and night, nothing of the sort.
 In that sense he tried to maintain a normal lifestyle."

-"The one who pushed him knows that he cannot swim."
+"The one who pushed him knows that he cannot swim," he added.

 There were suggestions that Ghanem had health problems.
 Nihal Goonewardene, a Wasington-based friend of Ghanem's since graduate school in Boston, said Ghanem had told a houseguest on Saturday evening that he was not feeling well and left early on Sunday for a walk from which he did not return.